tailwindlabs/tailwindcss/docs/source/styles/opacity.blade.md

 ## Responsive

-To apply an opacity utility only at a specific breakpoint, add a `{breakpoint}:` prefix to the existing class name.
-For example, adding the class `md:opacity-50` to an element would apply the `opacity-50` utility at medium screen sizes and above.
+To control the opacity of an element at a specific breakpoint, add a `{breakpoint}:` prefix to any existing opacity utility.
+For example, use `md:opacity-50` to apply the `opacity-50` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/workflow/responsive-design) documentation.